YU000jp/Logseq-column-Layout/README.md

 ### Usage

-- When install this plugin, styles be applied only to journals.
-Application will be excluded if the window size is less than 1850px.
+- Styles be applied only to journals.
+The styles are not applied if the window size is less than 1850px.

 ### Plugin Settings